-December 13 (Wednesday) December 15-20 December 20 Last Day of Lectures Final Examination as scheduled by the Registrar.
-The Day beyond which no professor can grant an extension for incomplete work.
+December 9 (Tuesday) Last Day of Lectures

+December 18 The Day beyond which no professor can grant an extension for incomplete work.
 This is the Day by which you must apply to the Dean and/or Registrar's Office for an extension beyond this the Day!